pepkit/pepspec/docs/looper/tutorial/compute-settings.md

 !!! success "Learning objectives"
     - How does looper actually run jobs?
     - How can submit my jobs to a cluster instead of running them locally?
-    - What is looper's concentric template system and how can I use it to have total control over my compute settings?
+    - What is looper's nested template system and how can I use it to have total control over my compute settings?
     - Can I submit my pipeline to different types of clusters or in different computing environments?
     - How do I specify required resources like time or number of cores for a cluster job?